ocean-tracking-network/node-manager-training/_episodes/08_tag_metadata.md

 If there are any errors go into database and fix the cache tables themselves, and re-run the cell.

+#### Find Cache Tables in DB (`schema.animalcache_YYYY_MM  ` & `schema.tagcache_YYYY_MM`)
+    - These are the intermediate tables in the tag process
+    - These two types of tables grab the necessary information from the raw table and splits it into two intermediate tables: One is the animal cache which contains all the information related to the tagged animals in this project on YYYY_MM.
+Another is tagcache related to the tag information.
+Both tables contain release locations, release date, project code, institution, etc.

 #### Task list checkpoint